docsforadobe/premiere-plugin-guide/docs/intro/plugin-installation.md

 Create a container folder for your plug-in(s) to minimize user confusion.

-Don’t unintentionally overwrite existing plugins, or replace newer versions.
+Don't unintentionally overwrite existing plugins, or replace newer versions.

 The installer should find the default installation directories as described below.